Coronavirus (COVID-19) Update

-We encourage you to access your accounts using your laptop, tablet or smartphone through Online Banking and our app.
-You can check your balances, make transfers and payments, deposit checks and open additional accounts as needed.
+We encourage you to access your accounts using your laptop, tablet or smartphone through Online Banking and our mobile app.
+You can check your balances, make transfers and payments, deposit checks and open accounts as needed.
 If you haven't already enrolled in Online Banking, visit our homepage to enroll or download our mobile app.

 You can continue to use your debit card surcharge-free at any ATM in the Allpoint Network.

 We understand you may need some flexibility with your monthly loan payments.
 To request assistance, please fill out the questionnaire below.
 Once completed, make an appointment at a nearby community office to drop off your form.
 You can also call us at 800.711.2265 to learn more about sending it to us via a secure email.

 - Paycheck Protection Program

 - We've enjoyed being part of the PPP process so far, and existing PPP customers have been contacted by us directly with an invitation to submit their second draw loan application.
 FAQs for second draw loan applications are available.

 - The Paycheck Protection Program Round 1 Forgiveness process is now available.
 Learn more.